Treat yourself to one of the Music City's finest stays.

 Once Nashville’s main train station, this turret- and tower-filled Gothic building now serves the city as a Wyndham hotel.
 A $10 million renovation five years ago updated the guest rooms and added the Prime 108 restaurant.
 Rates start at $170.

 The only AAA five-diamond hotel in Tennessee (and several contiguous states), the Hermitage is Nashville's first-class historic hotel, located downtown.
 From the bathroom concierge’s spa treatment to the gilded, vaulted lobby to the 1,000-thread-count sheets, this hotel's luxury extras make it well worth a special occasion splurge (rates start at $309).

-At Nashville’s newest top-tier stay, we found a $139 special rate that scored a king-size bed on the top floor with a self-serve espresso machine down the hall.
-Hutton Hotel may also claim the best hotel bathroom in the city, offering such features as a glass sink and countertop, L'Occitane soaps, a granite walk-in shower with a rain head, and digitally controlled water temperatures.
+At Nashville’s trendy top-tier stay, we found a $139 special rate that scored a king-size bed on the top floor with a self-serve espresso machine down the hall.
+Hutton Hotel may also claim the best hotel bathroom in the city, offering such features as a glass sink and countertop, Triumph & Disaster bath amenities. a granite walk-in shower with a rain head, and digitally controlled water temperatures.
 Try nearby Noshville Delicatessen, two blocks from the Hutton, for a brunch that will transport you to Manhattan’s Upper East Side.

 Located conveniently near the airport, Hotel Preston is a budget-friendly boutique hotel.
 After a $6-million face-lift, rooms now have upholstered headboards, down comforters, and black-and-white photographs of musicians (for that Music City vibe).
 Make sure to stop by the Pink Slip bar downstairs.